tvonhake/vaccine-app-native/README.md

 5. pod install

-6. open vaccine-passport project and run rails server for vaccine-passport (you can also run yarn if you want to, any changes made in the web app will require a reload of the react-native app)
+6. open vaccine-passport project and run rails server for vaccine-passport (can run yarn start as well.
+Seeing any changes made in the web app reflect in the ios app will require a reload in metro console or RN Debugger UI in browser)

 7. in vaccine-app-native folder: npx react-native run-ios